tmerle/VanillaGuide/README.md

     Step-by-Step Zone Guides (from Joana and Brian Kopps work) Hints and Tips for various Quests
     MetaMapBWP Integration
-Added in this for is color coding for Alliance quests.
+Added in this fork is color coding for Alliance quests.

 Some minor typos and locations corrected aswell.

 > **NOTE:**